inorganik/debugout.js/README.md

 (debug output) generates a text document from console.logs that can be emailed, downloaded, `POST`ed, and more.
 [See some examples below](#outputting).

+Debugout accepts any type of object including functions.
+Debugout is not a monkey patch, but a separate logging class altogether that you use instead of `console`.

 Some highlights of debugout:

 - access the entire log or just the end of the log at any time